SainsburyWellcomeCentre/crabs-exploration/guides/TrainingModelsHPC.md

     When launching a single or an array job, one may want to edit in the bash script:

-    - The `--experiment_name` (line 111).
+    - The `EXPERIMENT_NAME`.
 This should roughly reflect the reason for running the experiment (for example, include `data_augm` for a data augmentation ablation study).
 Otherwise we use the name of the dataset (Sep2023).
-    - The `mlflow_folder` (line 113).
-By default, we point to the "scratch" folder.
-This holds runs that we don't need to keep.
+    - The `MLFLOW_FOLDER`.
+By default, we point to the "scratch" folder at `/ceph/zoo/users/sminano/ml-runs-all/ml-runs-scratch` .
+This folder holds runs that we don't need to keep.
 For runs we would like to consider for evaluation, we will instead point to the folder at `/ceph/zoo/users/sminano/ml-runs-all/ml-runs`.

     Less frequently, one may need to edit: